apigee/apigeetool-node/README.md

 (optional) Displays help on this command.

 `--baseuri   -L`
 (optional) The base URI for you organization on Apigee Edge.
 The default is the base URI for Apigee cloud deployments is `api.enterprise.apigee.com`.
 For on-premise deployments, the base URL may be different.

-`--debug -D`
-(optional) Prints additional information about the deployment, including router and message processor IDs.

-`--verbose   -V`
-(optional) Prints additional information as the deployment proceeds.

-`--json  -j`
-(optional) Formats the command's response as a JSON object.

 `--virtualhosts  -v`
 (optional) A comma-separated list of virtual hosts that the deployed app will use.
 The two most common options are `default` and `secure`.
 The `default` option is always HTTP and `secure` is always HTTPS.
 By default, `apigeetool deploynodeapp` uses only the `default` virtual host.
 Note that on the Apigee Edge cloud platform, all new proxies are assigned two virtual hosts: `default` and `secure`.
 If you want your deployed Node.js app to use both HTTP and HTTPS, specify `-v default,secure`.

 `--base-path -b`
 (optional) The base path of the API proxy.
 For example, for this API proxy, the base path is `/example-proxy`: `http://myorg-test.apigee.net/example-proxy/resource1`.

 `--import-only   -i`
 (optional) Imports the API proxy to Apigee Edge but does not deploy it.

 `--resolve-modules   -R`
 (optional) If the API proxy includes Node.js modules (e.g., in a `node_modules` directory), this option updates them on Apigee Edge without uploading them from your system.
-Basically, it's like running npm on Apigee Edge in the root directory of the API proxy bundle.
+Basically, it's like running "npm install" on Apigee Edge in the root directory of the API proxy bundle.

 `--upload-modules    -U`
 (optional) If specified, uploads Node.js modules from your system to Apigee Edge rather than resolving the modules directly on Apigee Edge.
+This is the default.

+`--debug -D`
+(optional) Prints additional information about the deployment, including router and message processor IDs.

+`--verbose   -V`
+(optional) Prints additional information as the deployment proceeds.

+`--json  -j`
+(optional) Formats the command's response as a JSON object.

 ## <a name="deployproxy"></a>deployproxy